 The 2018 SBC and NVSBE concluded with a joint closing luncheon keynoted by The Honorable James Byrne, Deputy Secretary of Veterans Affairs.
 Deputy Secretary Byrne addressed the department’s priority areas, notably efforts to modernize technology and infrastructure to better support America’s veterans.
 “We cannot take on the new initiatives without the infrastructure to support it,” he said.

 Electronic records modernization is a significant area of investment, as well as operations and maintenance to improve the clinics and medical centers where veterans are cared for.
-His message particularly resented with the audience, as the A/E/C community plays a key role in providing safe, secure and comfortable facilities for patients and visitors.
+His message particularly resonated with the audience, as the A/E/C community plays a key role in providing safe, secure and comfortable facilities for patients and visitors.

 Photos, Presentations & 2019

 The 2018 SBC set an attendance record with over 3,250 attendees.
 Combined with the NVSBE attendees (more than 800), the two co-located events brought significant value to both government and industry participants: military and civilian agencies; large and small businesses.
 SBC will next be headed to Dallas in 2019, to be held Nov.
 20-22 at the Kay Bailey Hutchison Convention Center.

 Presentations from the 2018 SBC are available under the “learn” tab at www.samesbc.org and then by searching for a particular session.
 Photos are available at SAME’s flickr page.
 Recap the conference on social media using #SAMESBC18 and #MySBJourney.